Tatton Hall

 Tatton Hall is a country house in Tatton Park near Knutsford, Cheshire, England.
-It is designated as a Grade I listed building and is open to the public.
+It is designated as a Grade I listed building, owned by the National Trust and managed under lease by Cheshire East Council, and open to the public.

 History

 The original manor house in Tatton Park was Tatton Old Hall.
 Around 1716 a new hall was built in a more elevated position on the site of the present mansion some 0.75 mi to the west.
 This house was a rectangular block of seven bays with three storeys.
 From 1758 the owner Samuel Egerton began to make improvements to the house, in particular a rococo interior to his drawing room (now the dining room), designed by Thomas Farnolls Pritchard.

 During the 1770s Samuel Egerton commissioned Samuel Wyatt to design a house in Neoclassical style.
 Both Samuel Egerton and Samuel Wyatt died before the house was finished, and it was completed (1807–16), on a reduced scale, by Wilbraham Egerton and Lewis William Wyatt, Samuel Wyatt's nephew.
 Samuel Wyatt had planned a house of eleven bays, but Lewis reduced this to seven.
 Wilbraham bought a number of fine paintings, and many items of furniture made by Gillows of Lancaster.

 In 1861–62 an upper floor was added to the family wing to a design by G. H. Stokes.
 In 1884 a family entrance hall was added to the north face, and a smoking room to the extreme west of the family wing, and electricity was installed in the hall.

 During the later part of the 19th century Wilbraham Egerton, 1st Earl Egerton, hosted large house parties in the hall.
 Eminent guests included the Prince and Princess of Wales in 1887, and at later dates the Shah of Persia and the Crown Prince of Siam.
 The last member of the Egerton family to live in the hall was Maurice Egerton.
 He made a large collection of objects from around the world, some which are on display in the hall.
 On his death in 1958 Maurice Egerton bequeathed the mansion and gardens to the National Trust.